 March, Adolf's aunt Johanna dies and so Adolf's step-sister Angela (widowed in 1910 with three of her own children to support) takes his sister Paula into her own home.

 Adolf Hitler is now obliged to agree with a municipal trustee's decision that Adolf's whole orphan pension of 50 crowns a month now go to his younger sister Paula after it becomes known that he had received "substantial sums" from his aunt Johanna.

 In May, Adolf moves to Munich, rendering himself liable to a year's imprisonment and a fine of 2,000 crowns for leaving Austria without having registered for military service.

 January 10, the Austrian authorities have traced Adolf to Munich and his address is known.

-Adolf is eventual forced to travel to Salzberg in Austria for registration, where he is medically examined and declared physically unfit for service.
+Adolf is eventual forced to travel to Salzberg in Austria for registration, where he is medically examined and declared physically unfit for military service.

 After August, Adolf enlists in the German army, eventually joining the 16th Bavarian Reserve Infantry Regiment.

 September, Hitler visits a meeting of the anti-Semitic, anti-communist, right wing nationalist party 'German Workers' Party' led by by Karl Drexler which only has 40 members, but after this visit, Hitler joins the party as it seemed to represent all that he believed in and he becomes the party's propaganda officer.

 (1920, the party changes its name to the National Socialist German Workers' Party (NSDAP) soon corrupted to 'Nazi')